strehle/cmdline-openid-client/README.md

        -scope           OIDC scope parameter.
 This is an optional flag, default is openid.
 If you set none the parameter scope will be omitted in request.
        -refresh         Bool flag.
 Default false.
 If true, call refresh flow for the received id_token.
        -idp_token       Bool flag.
 Default false.
 If true, call the OIDC IdP token exchange endpoint (IAS specific only) and return the response.
+       -idp_scope       OIDC scope parameter.
+Default no scope is set.
+If you set the parameter idp_scope, it is set in IdP token exchange endpoint (IAS specific only)
        -refresh_expiry  Value in seconds.
 Optional parameter to reduce Refresh Token Lifetime -token_format    Format for access_token.
 Possible values are opaque and jwt.
 Optional parameter, default: opaque -port            Callback port.
 Open on localhost a port to retrieve the authorization code.
 Optional parameter, default: 8080